Shih Ming-teh: Political career

 In 1992, Shih was elected legislator for the Tainan County constituency in the Legislative Yuan.
 This election was the first free direct legislative elections in Taiwan history.

 Between 1994 and 1996 Shih was elected Chairman of the Democratic Progressive Party.
 During his tenure, he claimed that "Taiwan is already an independent and sovereign nation, when the Democratic Progressive Party is in power, there is no need and it will not announce Taiwan's independence".
 At the same time Shih proposed a political and social Grand Reconciliation.
 Elected legislator for a new term in 1996, he ran for the presidency of the Legislative Yuan, gaining a vote from former archrival New Party but losing one from Democratic Progressive Party legislator Chang Chin-cheng.
 Liu Sung-pan was elected the President of the Legislative Yuan.

 On 23 March 1996, Taiwan's first direct presidential election was held.
-The Democratic Progressive Party's candidate was defeated by incumbent president Lee Teng-hui, with only 21.1% of the vote(The DPP got around 30% in before regional elections).
+The Democratic Progressive Party's candidate was defeated by incumbent president Lee Teng-hui, with only 21.1% of the vote (The DPP got around 30% in before regional elections).
 Shih Ming-teh resigned to his position as party chief, and Chang Chun-hsiung assumed as acting leader of the opposition party.
 Shih shifted his attention to the completion of the "Meilitao Oral History Records".

 On 1 April 1997, Shih was indicted for a violation to the Mass Gathering and Demonstration Act.
 He had organized in 1992 a protest demanding direct presidential elections.
 Huang Hsin-chieh, Hsu Hsin-liang and Lin Yi-hsiung went to prison with Shih for 50 days.
 This was the third time Shih was imprisoned, but now as a legislator.
 He was released after 41 days.

 In 1998, Shih was re-elected legislator but this time representing a Taipei City constituency.
 He would continue his efforts for the completion of the "Meilitao Oral History Records".
 In three years, 200 individuals of the political spectrum.
-The oral testimonies amounted to over 6 million words, and were edited to a 600,000 word four volume version.
+The oral testimonies amounted to over 6 million words, and were edited to a 600,000-word four-volume version.
 To date, this is the most comprehensive historical research of the 1970–1990 era in Taiwan's development, earning it a publishing prize.
 This was the result of Shih's individual efforts, using his own financial and personal resources.
-Neither the Democratic Progressive Party nor the government of Taiwan have helped complete this overwhelming historic research project.
+Neither the Democratic Progressive Party nor the government of Taiwan has helped complete this overwhelming historic research project.

 In 2000, Chen Shui-bian, the former Mayor of Taipei City, was elected president.
 Shih congratulated the leader of the Democratic Progressive Party Lin Yi-hsiung for the triumph.
-He said in an interview that since his childhood dream of ousting the Chiang's KMT regime had been accomplished, he would leave the political party.
+He said in an interview that since his childhood dream of ousting Chiang's KMT regime had been accomplished, he would leave the political party.
 In May, Chen before he assumed the presidency, visited Shih's office to personally ask him if he was willing to be appointed senior political advisor.
 Shih rejected Chen's offer once more, but instead proposed Hsu Hsin-liang for the position.